-We all use tables in our slides all the time to present numeric data in an organized way so that the audience can easily comprehend or compare values and understand trends.
-Sometimes tables may even work as containers for quotations or even messages.
-It's quite easy to insert a new table -- yet there's more than one way to do this simple task.
-Which option you choose to insert a table in PowerPoint 2013 depends upon whether your slide contains a Content placeholder or not.
+We use tables in our slides to present numeric data in an organized way so that the audience can easily comprehend, compare values, and understand trends.
+It's quite easy to insert a new table, and there's more than one way to do this simple task.

 Figure 1: Table drop-down gallery